whiprandolph/bestseller/Part 2 - Why Are We So Lost/11 - How Can a Whole Nation Embrace Awareness and Unity.md

 The more I cultivated careful awareness, the more deeply I could see.
 For example, I'm a white man, and when I hear black Americans repeatedly complain about police brutality, it shows me where my society isn't as fair as it seems in my experience.

-When children complain about being forced to sit through boring classes at school, they show me where adults can behave hurtfully without knowing it.
+When children complain about being forced to sit through boring or meaningless classes at school, they show me that people weren't born to tolerate boredom and meaningless work in adulthood -- we have to be trained for it.**

 As I became more empathetic and observant, I started treating everyone around me like an extension of me, whether men or women or children or nonhumans.
 Their awareness became an extension of my awareness.
 I paid attention to what other people observed or how they behaved and let it show me things I couldn't see by myself.
 I don't blindly trust everyone, but I take care to notice what lessons I can learn from others.